-South African student gets critical lab experience at JMU
+South African student gets critical lab experience, lifelong memories at JMU

 Eating at Mexican restaurants and going to a swimming pool were among the new experiences for a South African college student who spent much of June and July studying chemistry at JMU.